PRAGUE, DRESDEN & MUNICH

 your expert tour leader

-Christopher Menz is a former art museum director and curator and has been leading cultural tours in Europe, the United States and Australia since 2013.
-He has considerable expertise and interest in the visual arts and music.
+Christopher is a former art museum director and curator and has been leading cultural tours in Europe, the United States and Australia since 2013.
+He has curated major exhibitions, published extensively on Morris, and his book Morris & Co. accompanied a large exhibition at the Art Gallery of South Australia.
+He has also lectured and led tours on the subject.

 Read full bio >